Can I sue a real estate agent for negligence?

 • The loss or harm was a foreseeable consequence of the breach.

-If these matters can be proven to the satisfaction of the court, then you would be entitled to recover compensation for your losses, which can include damages for loss of rent or repair costs, as well, in some circumstances, non-economic damages for pain and suffering.
+If these matters are substantial — requiring you to consult a lawyer on the question of “can I sue a real estate agent for negligence,” — and it can be proven to the satisfaction of the court, then you would be entitled to recover compensation for your losses.
+Your remediation for professional negligence can include damages for repair costs, loss of rent in the short and long term, decrease in property value, and, in some circumstances, non-economic damages for pain and suffering.

 However, it is worth noting that not every mistake or error made by a real estate agent will amount to negligence.
 In some cases, the mistake may be minor or not causally linked to any loss or harm suffered by the client.